top of page

 Barbara & Brian

-Brian and I met at a ballroom dancing school in the 1950s.
-I had danced previously with a theatre school but Brian hadn’t danced before.
-In the mid-1970s we opened the Brian & Barbara Boscott School of Dancing having qualified with the IDTA in ballroom in 1974 and then Latin in 1982.
+Brian and Barbara met at a ballroom dancing school in the 1950s.
+Barbara had previously trained with a theatre school, while Brian had no prior dance experience.
+In the mid-1970s, they opened the Brian & Barbara Boscott School of Dancing, having qualified with the IDTA in Ballroom in 1974 and later in Latin in 1982.

-After teaching for almost 50 years, we decided it was time to hand it over to our friend and teacher Sue, but continue to provide private lessons and help in classes.
-In 2020 we were awarded Lifetime Membership of the IDTA.
+After teaching for almost 50 years, they decided it was time to pass the school on to their friend and fellow teacher, Sue, while continuing to offer private lessons and assist in classes.
+In 2020, Brian and Barbara were awarded Lifetime Membership of the IDTA.

 PROFILE PIC LAURA.png